dictation-toolbox/Caster/docs/readthedocs/meta/Caster_FAQ.md

 2. **is Caster only meant to be used by developers who code only by voice?**

       Both developers and everyday users can benefit from a simple experience to control their computer.
 Caster was designed for voice programmers who develop software.
-However programming as a barrier for most people.
+However programming is a barrier for most people.
 We want to simplify experience for the everyday users, yet maintain the power and flexibility necessary for developers underneath the hood.

       Caster can be used without programming experience and customized on a basic level through simplified transformers.
 Which allow you to redefine command names without programming experience.
 We acknowledge there is a lot of work to be done to make Caster truly accessible for those without a technical background, but that vision is a work in progress.